sizemore0125/pycramer/README.md

 ## Attribution

-This Python implementation of the Cramér two-sample test is based on the Python package authored and maintained by Carsten Franz <carsten.franz@gmail.com>.
+This Python implementation of the Cramér two-sample test is based on the R package authored and maintained by Carsten Franz <carsten.franz@gmail.com>.
 All descriptive text below is reproduced from the original documentation provided with that package.

 ## Cramer-Test for uni- and multivariate two-sample-problem